East Glisan Pizza Lounge

-East Glisan Pizza Lounge is a pizzeria in Portland, Oregon.
+East Glisan Pizza Lounge is a pizzeria in Portland, Oregon, United States.
+Established in 2014, the restaurant operates in the northeast Portland part of the Montavilla neighborhood.

 Description

-East Glisan Pizza Lounge is a pizzeria on Northeast Glisan Street in Portland's Montavilla neighborhood.
+East Glisan Pizza Lounge is a pizzeria on Glisan Street in the northeast Portland part of the Montavilla neighborhood.
+Willamette Week's Martin Cizmar said of the interior and atmosphere: "The dimly lit East Glisan is indeed a lounge.
+Roughly half the seating is bar stools or couches, and the front sidewalk is home to a fleet of those rugged wooden picnic tables where smokers huddle outside Portland dive bars.
+It's all '90s classics on the radio: early Wilco and Liz Phair, midcareer Whitney Houston and Tina Turner."

 As of 2014, the menu offered ten types of pizza, five appetizers, and three salads.
 One pizza has broccoli rapini and garlic oil and another has capicola with provolone, fennel, and Mama Lil's peppers.
 Appetizers include chickpea fritters and pork meatballs with tomato and Parmesan.
-Cocktails, beers, and wines are also available.
+Beer, cocktails, and wine are also available.

 As of 2017, East Glisan offered Detroit-style pizza on Tuesdays.

 History

 Chef Vallery Markel opened the restaurant in 2014, in a two-room space which previously housed a Mexican restaurant.
-Willamette Week Martin Cizmar said of the interior and atmorsphere: "The dimly lit East Glisan is indeed a lounge.
-Roughly half the seating is bar stools or couches, and the front sidewalk is home to a fleet of those rugged wooden picnic tables where smokers huddle outside Portland dive bars.
-It's all '90s classics on the radio: early Wilco and Liz Phair, midcareer Whitney Houston and Tina Turner."
+Kristen Martha Brown and Todd Dennis are the owners.

-For Pizza Week in 2014, Markel and Adam Sappington, the chef and owner of The Country Cat, collaborated with Markel to create the 'Country Cat Pizza'.
+For Pizza Week in 2014, Markel and Adam Sappington, the chef and owner of The Country Cat, collaborated to create the 'Country Cat Pizza'.
 The balsamic-braised bacon pizza, available for one week, had roasted butternut squash puree, goat cheese, and arugula.
 Detroit-style pizza was added to the menu in 2016.

-Kristen Martha Brown is the owner, as of 2017.
+The restaurant closed temporarily in March 2025.
+On social media, the owners said, "East Glisan is not the place we need it to be for us, or what we want it to be for employees".
+The announcement said a return was planned but they were "taking some space to look at the business with new eyes, to take what we've learned over the past 11 years and rebuild with structure and culture in place that we and our crew deserve".
+East Glisan re-opened on May 5.